Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Methodology

 An overview of the QSCI algorithm based on CIM framework is presented in Figure~\ref{fig:general_CIM_QSCI} and described below.
 This is followed by a more detailed description in the rest of this section. \begin{enumerate} \item[A] \textbf{The input matrix.} The first step is to determine the matrix that has the eigenvalues of interest.
-In principle, any arbitrary matrix can be used as shown in Sec. \ref{subsec:input-matrix}.
-However, in this work, the configuration-interaction matrix (CIM) is generated and used to represent the molecular eigenvalue problem. \item[B] \textbf{Decompose into one-sparse matrices.} The input matrix is then decomposed into a sum of products of Pauli matrices.
+In principle, any arbitrary matrix can be used as shown in Section~\ref{subsec:input-matrix}.
+However, in this work, the configuration-interaction matrix (CIM) is generated and used to represent the molecular eigenvalue problem.
+In addition, the precision of this matrix can be lower than the required accuracy of the result as this matrix isn't directly diagonalized. \item[B] \textbf{Decompose into one-sparse matrices.} The input matrix is then decomposed into a sum of products of Pauli matrices.
 This forms a qubit Hamiltonian that drives the Trotter evolution in the next step.
-Other decompositions and Hamiltonian access models can be used as detailed in Sec. \ref{subsub:decomp-others}. \item[C-D] \textbf{Perform an approximate evolution} from an initial trial state to the eigenstate of interest.
+Other decompositions and Hamiltonian access models can be used as detailed in Section~\ref{subsub:decomp-others}. \item[C-D] \textbf{Perform an approximate evolution} from an initial trial state to the eigenstate of interest.
 Here, we evolve using a modified qDRIFT Trotterization, where the circuit depth is reduced by probabilistically truncating the Lie-Trotter using the strength of the Hamiltonian terms \cite{campbell_random_2019}. \item[E-G] \textbf{Classical post-processing} of the sampled evolved states, outputted from a quantum computer, to construct and diagonalise a subspace-Hamiltonian to get the target eigenvalue.
-In this work, we use two approaches; first, the traditional QSCI approach as \cite{kanno_quantum-selected_2023} of looping over several sampled batches to obtain the lowest subspace-eigenvalues.
+It is at this point that the precision of the subspace Hamiltonian needs to be appropriately high (often double-precision is sufficient).
+In this work, we use two approaches; first, the traditional QSCI approach \cite{kanno_quantum-selected_2023} of looping over several sampled batches to obtain the lowest subspace-eigenvalues.
 Second, a novel extension inspired by the heat-bath CI (HCI), which we call the Quantum Selected HCI (QSHCI). \end{enumerate}